KYC Software for Canadian Banks: Comparison

 | Structured extraction | Retrieval of fields (name, date, number) in machine-readable format | >94% field accuracy |

-A compliant platform must handle documents issued across at least 30 jurisdictions, reflecting the international customer base of UK banks and the requirements of the eIDAS 2.0 Regulation (2024/1183) for cross-border identity verification.
+A compliant platform must handle documents issued across at least 30 jurisdictions, reflecting the international customer base of Canadian banks.

-Real-time screening against sanctions lists (UK OFSI, EU, OFAC, UN) and identification of Politically Exposed Persons (PEPs) is mandated by MLR 2017, Regulation 35.
+Real-time screening against sanctions lists and identification of Politically Exposed Persons (PEPs) and Heads of International Organizations (HIOs) is mandated by the PCMLTFA.
 The software must:

-- Query the UK Sanctions List and international lists updated daily
+- Query the Canadian consolidated autonomous sanctions list and international lists updated daily

-- Identify PEPs in accordance with the FCA Handbook SYSC 6.3.1 definitions
+- Identify PEPs and HIOs in accordance with FINTRAC definitions

 - Apply configurable risk scoring based on customer profile and jurisdiction